 Field Trip Courses and Study Abroad

 Field trip courses offered by the Biology Program provide a unique opportunity for students to learn about biology through hands-on experience.
 These experiences may be within North America (BIOL 393) or international (BIOL 394), and count directly towards biology degree requirements as advanced coursework.
 We currently offer a couple trips in marine biology, an exploration of the Boundary Waters of Minnesota, and trips to Valencia, Spain.
-See here for more information.
+More information on our field trip courses and study abroad.

 Biology students are encouraged to seek out and participate in internships that relate to their aspirations as budding biological scientists.
 The Biology Program offers advanced biology credit for students who have such an experience and arrange a BIOL 494 course with a faculty or staff member.
 More information about the BIOL 494 can be found here.